lyndon025/playtested/src/content/article/2023-02-19-its-impossible-not-to-die-too-many-times-in-this-metroidvania-game--full-review---elderan.md

 ---
-title: "It’s impossible not to die too many times in this Metroidvania game | Full Review - Elderand"
+author: lyndonguitar
+category: Review
-description: "There’s been a resurgence of Metroidvania games lately, and it’s not stopping anytime soon.
-Elderand is another addition to the growing list, and it is not for the faint of heart, both with regard to gameplay and theme."
+description: There’s been a resurgence of Metroidvania games lately, and it’s not stopping anytime soon.
+Elderand is another addition to the growing list, and it is not for the faint of heart, both with regard to gameplay and theme.
+featured: false
 pubDate: 2023-02-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "elderand"]
+tags:
-featured: false
+- taptap
+- elderand
-thumb: "/images/reviews/2023-02-19-its-impossible-not-to-die-too-many-times-in-this-metroidvania-game--full-review---elderan-0.avif"
+thumb: /images/reviews/2023-02-19-its-impossible-not-to-die-too-many-times-in-this-metroidvania-game--full-review---elderan-0.avif
+title: It’s impossible not to die too many times in this Metroidvania game | Full Review - Elderand
 ---

 <div class="gallery">